dhaile79/dhaile79/README.md

 🏢 I’m currently working in Rackspace Senior Cloud Engineer, looking to transiotn into DevOps/SRE Roles

-🌱 I’m currently working on Setting up infra using Terraform over AWS
+🌱 I’m currently working on Setting up infra using Terraform over AWS and GCP

 💡 Hashtag that describes me #DevOpsWizard

-📝 I regulary write articles on Rackspace Blogs
+📝 I often write articles on Rackspace Blogs

 💬 Ask me about DevOps Tools and Practices